- Staaker Drones

 Drone operators are legally required to keep line-of-sight (to have the ability to observe the drone out from where they are standing), but moving is much more enjoyable when you visit through the drone eye known as FPV (First Person View).

 UK rules let spotter’ (a friend watching the drone) should you wear conventional goggles.
 However, the Epson Moverio Smart Glasses’ new screen area is transparent, resulting in a 720p Silicon OLED head-up screen.

 - Wireless Mirroring Adapter...

 Powered with a quad-core Android program, the eyeglasses substitute to your phone and operate the DJI Move Program.
 A touchpad and on-screen pointer to serve set up of the telephone’s touch-screen.

 That is super-pricey, not suited to novices unless you’ve got a load of spare money lying around.
-But if you are a true drone enthusiast, then this is 1 drone accessories possibly worth investing in.
+But if you are a true drone enthusiast, then this is 1 drone smart glass accessories possibly worth investing in.